 A second problem with accepting the idea of a heavenly language is that there are so few passages that one can point to in support of that idea.
 Shouldn't such an important idea appear over and over again in Scripture like other major doctrines do?
 There is no mention of a heavenly language in the Genesis account of Adam and Eve walking and talking with God.
 There is no mention of a heavenly language in the encounters which Abraham, Moses, Isaiah and others had with God.

 A third problem is that in none of the actual prayers of Jesus recorded in Scripture is a heavenly language ever mentioned.
-All of those prayers are recorded by the gospel authors as though they were in the vernacular spoken in that day.
+Those prayers are recorded by the gospel authors as though they were in the vernacular spoken in that day.
 Jesus seems to have been able to express all that He needed to express in prayer to the Father in the language spoken by His contemporaries.

 Another problem I have with saying there is a "heavenly language" are the studies which some linguists have done of "other tongues" utterances.
 After recording and analyzing prayers and sayings of people supposedly speaking in "other tongues," linguists say those other tongues are collections of sounds that are unique to each speaker's mother language.1 That is, people who speak Spanish use the sounds of the Spanish language when they are supposedly speaking in "tongues."
 The Japanese use the sounds of their language when they are supposedly speaking that heavenly language while the Germans use a totally different set of sounds when they are supposedly speaking in "tongues."
 It is not the same set of sounds spoken with different accents; they are using different sets of sounds.
 Doesn't that seem to imply that these ecstatic utterances do not constitute another language?